-Last updated on January 2nd, 2022 at 07:38 pm
+Last updated on November 11th, 2024 at 10:09 pm

 This site is dedicated to and inspired by the original Till (or Dyl) Eulenspiegel.
-We have, with tongue in cheek and rubber gloves, modeled our own quiz master upon his legacy of mirroring the truth.

 The Merry Adventures

-Was he pure fiction or was there really a Till Eulenspiegel?
+So, was he pure fiction or was there really a Till Eulenspiegel?

 Owl and the Mirror

-Even the meaning of his name is subject to debate.
 In high German, his name translates to “Owl Mirror”.
-Some scholars claim he is wisely holding up a mirror to the victims of his pranks.
-In these tales, Till often exposes foolishness and folly of the rich and powerful.
+Some scholars have claimed he is wisely holding up a mirror to the victims of his pranks.
+In these tales, Till often exposes foolishness and folly of the rich and arrogant, the corruption of the powerful, and the hypocrisy of the righteous.
 The quintessential Joker, he is almost always witty.
 He accomplishes this by means of using, and taking, his victims words literally.
+Thus, holding the mirror up to them as a reflection of them.

 Sometimes this works out for him well, other times not so well.
 His fortunes are often bleak and in at least one of his incarnations he is hung because of his perfidy.